anhtuan1602/Traditional-Game-Madarin-Square-Capturing/README.md

 ### Prerequisites

+- Eclipse (or other java IDE)
 - Java Development Kit (JDK) 8 or later
 - Apache Maven (optional, for building the project)
+- JavaFX

 ### Steps